SamyaDaleh/CL-Toolbox/doc/doc.md

 The early algorithm does not demand any properties of the grammar.
 It follows a top-down approach where it predicts derivations and tries to match the symbols with the input starting from the beginning.
 It has a predict rule to try out production rules, a scan rule to match predicted terminals with symbols from the input string and a complete rule that matches the nonterminal of a rule whose right hand side has been completely seen with the nonterminal in another right hand side yet to see.
 Its items encode the rule where a dot marks up until which point the right hand side has been seen, an index saying where this item starts and another index saying where the dot is located regarding the input string.

+##### CFG Earley Passive

+This works like Earley with the difference that it uses passive items that are complete items that don't care which rule they are derived from.
+They are used in a new complete rule instead if the item with the dot at the end.
+Also this algorithm has a new convert rule that converts items with a dot at the end into passive items.

 ##### CFG Left Corner

 For this version of left corner the grammar must not contain empty productions or loops, also called recursions.
 It combines a top-down with a bottom-up approach.
 Its items contain the symbols that are left to be bottom-up completed, starting with the input string, a second stack with symbols that are left for top-down predictions containing the remaining right hand sides without the left corners, starting with the start symbols and a third stack of left hand sides that are waiting to be completed, starting empty.
 A reduce step can be applied when the first symbol on the right hand side of a rule is the leftmost symbol of the first stack.
 The symbol is removed, the remaining symbol of the right hand side are put onto the second stack and the left hand side symbol is put onto the third stack.
 Whenever symbols of a new production rule are added to the second step a dollar symbol is added first, which separates different right hand sides from each other.
 A reduce step removes the topmost symbols on first and second stack if they both are the same.
 A move step can be applied when a dollar sign is on top or better to say leftmost on the second stack, that means a complete right hand side of a rule has been seen and the left hand side nonterminal which is on top of the third stack is moved to the first stack.